 Disneyland Holiday Attractions

-Disneyland has two incredible holiday ride transformations each year during the Christmas season.
-Haunted Mansion and “it’s a small world” Holiday both completely shut down to allow cast members to turn these classic attractions into beloved holiday classics.
+Disneyland has two incredible holiday ride overlays each year during the Christmas season.
+Haunted Mansion and “it’s a small world” Holiday both completely shut down to transform these classic attractions into beloved holiday experiences.

 Haunted Mansion Holiday

 Jack Skellington, Oogie Boogie, and Sally completely remodel the Haunted Mansion each year for the holiday season.